JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Test if the user list will be fetched #DONE
 - Test if a single post will be fetched #DONE
 - Test if the initial feed will render 4 posts #DONE
-- Create a mock test for liking a post
+- Create a mock test for liking a post #DONE
+- Mock test for unliking a post will need to be passed the found post or found reply in order to work

 ### Trends should also include replies
 - Include replies in the trend fetching endpoint #DONE